manuelcampagnolo/PyQGIS_2nd_edition/README.md

 # Session 2: Create layers in memory; Export a layer to file; Symbology; Renderer; Change symbol in Single Symbol (color, opacity, stroke width); Create Categorized legend; List attribute names for the layer (access attribute table).

-    Problem: Write new solution for the problem of session 1 using temporary layers: see script in the scripts folder Change symbology for the resulting layer:
+* Problem: Write new solution for the problem of session 1 using temporary layers: see script in the scripts folder
+* Change symbology for the resulting layer:
-        Input data: The layer that is the input of this new problem can be found n the Input folder The scripts can be found in the scripts folder session_2_v1_single_symbol_legend.py
+   - Input data: The layer that is the input of this new problem can be found in the Input folder
-            session_2_v2_graduated_legend.py
+   - The scripts can be found in the scripts folder: `session_2_v1_single_symbol_legend.py` and `session_2_v2_graduated_legend.py`

 Session 3:
 Part 1: Use dictionary to define legend; Create function with arguments layer, legend (a dictionary) and an attribute (the attribute name on which the legend is based)